Date

 Complexity is the use of a nail gun where a thumb tack would do.
 Using infrastructure that requires high setup time, maintenance, or cognitive load.

-Complexity is using novel or untraditional tools.
+Complexity is using novel or nontraditional tools.

 Product